DerekZhang0000/EECS690_Research/README.md

 These features seem to represent the class very well, including features with negative weights

 ## Conclusion
-Though the one vs all model for forward forward did not achieve a higher accuracy than the single mode for backpropagation, the algorithm may have practical use cases concerning binary classification
+Though the one vs all model for forward forward did not achieve a higher accuracy than the single model for backpropagation, the algorithm may have practical use cases concerning binary classification

 Due to the nature of the algorithm incorporating negative data in training, I hypothesize that it can be more effective than backpropagation